When it comes to workplace health and safety, there’s often a big gap between planning and practice, perception and reality.

 The research explored whether the way workers perceived injury risk at their workplace was aligned with results.

-Using the Quinlan Ten Pathways to Death and Disaster, researchers surveyed more than 2000 mining company employees and asked them to rank their perception of their employer’s performance against each of the Ten Pathways.
-It asked employees of all levels within each company.
+Using the Quinlan Ten Pathways to Death and Disaster, researchers surveyed more than 2,000 mining company employees of all levels and asked them to rank their perception of their employer’s performance against each of the Ten Pathways.

 Researchers then compared the questionnaire results to an analysis of 71 actual fatalities recorded on the DMRIS’s register over 17 years, undertaken using the same Ten Pathways.